shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 pip install beautifulsoup4

 ```
 Next the packages need to be imported for use.
-The following code chunk will can be used to get all the appropriate things from each package.
+The following code chunk can be used to get all the appropriate things from each package.

 ```
 import pandas as pd